Before you can give notice of your marriage you must decide when and where you want the ceremony to take place.

 These fees are payable when you submit your notice application.

-The fee for the solemnisation of the marriage will depend on when the marriage is due to take place.
-See table below.
+The registrar’s fee for the solemnisation of the marriage will depend on when the marriage is due to take place (see table).

 You’ll need to speak to the relevant council to find out details of the above fees.
 The solemnisation fee is usually included in the amount charged.

-You can find out more about giving notice, including how and when to submit your marriage notice application form at the link below.
+You can find out more about giving notice, including how and when to submit your marriage notice application form, at this link:

 No marriage can go ahead without a marriage schedule.

-It is important that the marriage ceremony should start on time as more than one marriage may be planned on that day.
+It's important that the marriage ceremony should start on time, as more than one marriage may be planned on that day.

 Registering your marriage

-The Registrar will register the marriage after the ceremony.
+If a registrar conducted the ceremony, they will provide a marriage certificate and register the marriage after the ceremony.